AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Add branded search volume growth, Local Pack interaction tracking, AI citation frequency — via Otterly.ai, Promptmonitor, or Peec AI — and multi-surface impression share alongside your existing session data.

-Clear headings, plain language, direct answers to specific questions, clean structured data markup.
-Only 70% currently prioritise plain language.
-In 2026, it's a prerequisite for AI citation — not just a readability nicety.
+Clear headings, plain language, direct answers to specific questions, and clean, structured data markup.
+Only 70% currently prioritize plain language.
+In 2026, it's a prerequisite for AI citations—not just a readability nicety.

 04. Treat external authority building as core infrastructure, not background maintenance.